julebbb/Ecommerce-Nicolas-Paul-Justine-Jessy/README.md

   <content><![CDATA[

-"Yes We Web" project developed in group, it's a shopwindow developped in PHP with associative array.
+"Yes We Web" project developed in group, it's a shopwindow developped in PHP with data base.

 ## Contributing